sesam-community/content-extraction-service/README.rst

 It downloads files via a given URL and extracts text information from the downloaded content using the Apache Tika library (http://tika.apache.org/).
 The resulting text is inserted as a string property into the entities and returned to the POSTer.

-You will need a working Java 8 develop environment and Maven 3.x to build this service.
+You will need a working Java 8 dev environment and Maven 3.x to build this service.

 Running in Docker
 -----------------